riotkit-org/riotkit-do/docs/source/usage/importing-tasks.rst

 .. code:: bash

+    # Using virtualenv
     echo "rkt_armutils==3.0" >> requirements.txt
     pip install -r requirements.txt

+    # Alternatively, using pipenv (recommended)
+    pipenv install rkt_armutils==3.0

 **Good practices:**

 - Use fixed versions eg. 3.0 or even 3.0.0 and upgrade only intentionally to reduce your work.
-Automatic updates, especially of major versions could be unpredictable and possibly can break something time-to-time
+Automatic updates, especially of major versions could be unpredictable and introduce breaking changes into your project

 **How do I check latest version?:**